MorawoLekanDavid/powerBI_project/abc_sales_dashboard/readme.md

 ## 📈 Insights
 - The most profitable product category is **Computers**.
 - The highest revenue is generated from the **Kebbi State**.
-- [Add 1-2 more insights derived from the dashboard.]

 ---
 ## 📌 How to Use
-1. Download the `.pbix` file (if Power BI) or access the Tableau Public link.
+1. Download the `.pbix` file (if Power BI) or access the power bi link.
 2. Explore the dashboard using filters and slicers for customized insights.

 ---